Depression Test (CES-D)

 About the CES-D

 The Center for Epidemiologic Studies Depression Scale (CES-D) came out of Radloff's work at the U.S. National Institute of Mental Health (NIMH) in 1977.
 It was designed as a screening tool for the general population, not a clinical diagnostic instrument — that distinction matters.
-Its 20 items cover six core symptom clusters: depressed mood, positive affect (reverse-scored), somatic symptoms, interpersonal difficulties, psychomotor retardation, and sleep disturbance.
+Its 20 items cover six core symptom clusters: depressed mood, positive affect, somatic symptoms, interpersonal difficulties, psychomotor retardation, and sleep disturbance.

 Psychometric Properties: